NREL/bbopt/README.md

 Surrogate models and active learning for scientific applications.

-## Building the environment
+## Building

-This project uses [poetry](https://python-poetry.org/) to manage the Python virtual environment.
-With poetry installed, run `poetry shell` at the root of this repository to activate the virtual environment.
-Then, run `poetry install` to install the dependencies.
-The file `pyproject.toml` in the root of this project contains the list of dependencies that will be installed automatically.
-Please, find more information about poetry in its [documentation](https://python-poetry.org/docs/).
+This project uses [pdm](https://pdm-project.org/en/stable/) as its package manager.
+With pdm installed, run `pdm install` at the root of this repository to install the dependencies.
+The file [pyproject.toml](pyproject.toml) has the list of dependencies and configurations for the project.
+Use `pdm build` to build the project.
+The build artifacts will be in the `dist` directory.
+Please, find more information about pdm in its website.

 ## Documentation